 • Our Specialist Day Camps

-Our camps are structured by Vanessa McSween.
-A Design, Technology and Engineering specialist, with over 27 years of experience of teaching children of all ages and a wide range of subjects.
-She believes strongly in hands on, engaging learning and is passionate about the importance of STEM in preparing our young people for life in a modern and developing world.
+Our camps are structured by Mrs Vanessa McSween and Mrs Aimee Butler-Cox.
+Design, Technology and Engineering specialists, with too many years to mention of experience teaching children of all ages in a wide range of subjects.
+We are supported by Mrs Pushpa Ambupe, teaching assistant and DT&E technician who has daily experience in the classroom supporting lessons in the Prep School.
+We believe strongly in hands on, engaging learning and we are passionate about the importance of STEM in preparing our young people for life in a modern and developing world.

 In addition to our dedicated teaching staff, we have a huge number of young people who are passionate about STEM Den.
 They have loved coming to classes when they were younger and now want to share their expertise by supporting our classes as volunteers.
+Some are working towards their GCSEs, some their A Levels and some in Further and Higher Education.
 We are hugely grateful for the time, inspiration and confidence they give as they support us.
+All our staff and helpers have a love for STEM and teaching and want the children to have a happy, fulfilling experience with us.

 We are Ofsted registered and were last inspected in December 2023.
 All our staff are DBS checked.
 We comply fully to standards for First Aid Training.
 All our staff are safeguarding trained.